feast-dev/feast/docs/reference/offline-stores/redshift.md

 * All joins happen within Redshift.
 * Entity dataframes can be provided as a SQL query or can be provided as a Pandas dataframe.
 A Pandas dataframes will be uploaded to Redshift temporarily in order to complete join operations.

+## Getting started
+In order to use this offline store, you'll need to run `pip install 'feast[aws]'`.
+You can get started by then running `feast init -t aws`.

 ## Example

 {% code title="feature_store.yaml" %}